Embark on a Meaningful Umrah and Charity in the Haram

 Experiences at Masjid Nabawi

 Despite having only three hours of sleep, we rose early to prepare for our first obligatory prayer at Masjid Nabawi, the Subuh (Fajr) prayer at 5am.
 After the prayer, I witnessed a profound moment that left a deep impression on me.
 I saw a woman sitting quietly with her eyes closed, deeply immersed in the memorization of the Quran.
 It humbled me and reignited my determination to strengthen my efforts in memorizing the Quran.
 While on the other side, there was a group of people gathered in a halaqah, collectively dedicating themselves to the same noble endeavor.
-These two sights left me in contemplation; they not only humbled me but also rekindled my determination to strive harder in my own memorization, deep understanding and internalization of the Quran.
+These two sights left me in contemplation; they not only humbled me but also rekindled my determination to strive harder in my own memorization and internalization of the Quran.

 Who was Saidina Abu Talhah?